-Dressed in a dark suit, the Dr. King bobblehead is standing at a podium in front of multiple microphones.
-The bobblehead base bears his name along with the date August 28, 1963 – the date Dr. King delivered his “I Have a Dream” speech during the March on Washington.
-Each bobblehead is individually numbered to 19,630 and they are only available through the National Bobblehead Hall of Fame and Museum’s Online Store.
-The bobbleheads, which are expected to ship in April, are $40 each plus a flat-rate shipping charge of $8 per order.
+Each bobblehead will be individually numbered to 2,023 and they are only available through the National Bobblehead Hall of Fame and Museum’s Online Store.
+The bobbleheads, which are expected to ship in August 2023, are $30 each plus a flat-rate shipping charge of $8 per order.

 Hired in May of 2008, Swirsky recently completed his 15th season handling the radio play-by-play duties on 670 The Score while sitting alongside color commentator and former NBA Champion Bill Wennington on the Bulls Radio Network.
 He called his 2,000th NBA game during the 2022-23 season.
 In addition to his in-game duties, Swirsky contributes regularly to Bulls.com.
 Swirsky spent ten years in Toronto Raptors games.
 On March 23, 2007, Swirsky was honored by the Raptors when they gave out 18,000 bobbleheads with his likeness.